Find out where Remembrance Day events are taking place across Portsmouth, Fareham, Gosport and Havant in 2021

-Remembrance Day events taking place across Portsmouth, Gosport, Lee-on-the-Solent, Fareham, Portchester, Stubbington, Emsworth and Havant in 2021
+Remembrance Day 2021: Full list of events taking place across Portsmouth, Gosport, Lee-on-the-Solent, Fareham, Portchester, Stubbington, Emsworth and Havant in 2021

 REMEMBRANCE events are taking place across the area next week and during the weekend.